riffomonas/RR_R25_2014/research_plan.md

 ## Proposed Research Education Program.
-While the proposed research education program may complement ongoing research training and education occurring at the applicant institution, the proposed educational experiences must be distinct from those research training and research education programs currently receiving federal support.
-When research training programs are on-going in the same department, the applicant organization should clearly distinguish between the activities in the proposed research education program and the research training supported by the training program.
-The description should include the educational and/or career level(s) of the planned participants.
-The research education proposed must be targeted to graduate students, postdoctoral fellows, and beginning investigators

 It is expected that the proposed training modules will identify deficiencies and teach best laboratory practices in one or more of the following four general